-- 15. As part of any section 52P reconsideration required under section 54V we consider that we have discretion to take a staged approach to amending the relevant determination where we consider this to be necessary and desirable to best give effect to the section 52A purpose. - 16.
+- determination where we consider this to be necessary and desirable to best give effect to the section 52A purpose. - 26.
 Under Section 52Q of the Act if we propose amending a section 52P determination in a material way we may only do so after we have consulted with interested parties.
-On 11 October 2022, we published our draft decision and sought submissions from interested parties.10